CAMPSMITH/FinTechM1/README.md

 ## Due date: 2022-04-03

 # Running the module file
-The file for this challenge is located in the **src** folder To run from the root of this repo:
+The file for this challenge is located in the **src** folder.
+To run from the root of this repo
+   * start the dev VM
+   * run python
+   * deactivate VM when done
 ```
+conda activate dev
-python3 src/loan_analyzer.py
+python src/loan_analyzer.py
+conda deactivate
 ```

 # Grading Rubric